Complete Information on 3 Published Clinical Studies

 We observed a statistically significant difference in the increase in terminal hair density between lasercomb- and sham-treated subjects.
 No serious adverse events were reported.

-The study also compared the short term clinical results found with minoxidil and finasteride to those found with the HairMax LaserComb were comparable.
+The study also compared the short term clinical results found with minoxidil and finasteride to those found with the Hairmax LaserComb were comparable.

 Our results suggest that low-level laser treatment may be an effective option to treat pattern hair loss in both men and women.
 Additional studies should be considered to determine the long-term effects of low-level laser treatment on hair growth and maintenance.